Diet

 5b3666ea50129029565496

-With all the diets in the media today, and a new one popping up what seems to be weekly, it can be overwhelming trying to decide which diet is the best, and more importantly, which one is best for you.
-You might be eager to make a change and improve your health, but how do you know where to begin?
+With all the diets in the media today and a new one popping up what seems to be weekly, it can be overwhelming to decide which diet is the best and, more importantly, which is best for you.
+You might be eager to make changes and improve your health, but how do you know where to begin?

 Should you follow the Mediterranean diet?
 Paleo diet?
-Cut out meat completely and be a vegetarian?
-Or just go to straight veganism?
+Cut out meat entirely and be a vegetarian?
+Or go to straight veganism?
 What about the ketogenic diet?
-Here are 11 of the most popular diets today:
+Here are 11 of the most popular diets today6:

 But which is the right diet for you?

-The fact of the matter is this: there is no universal diet that works for everyone.
+The fact of the matter is this: no universal diet works for everyone.

 Why Doesn’t One Diet Work for Everyone?

-You’ve probably seen this in action before with a friend, or maybe you’ve experienced it yourself.
-It can be so disheartening to see a group of people go on a new diet with amazing results, only to try it yourself and have it totally backfire.
-So, why is it that some diets are good for some people – causing the pounds to practically fall off – while others’ bodies totally reject the same diet?
+You've probably seen this in action before with a friend, or maybe you've experienced it yourself.
+It can be disheartening to see a group of people go on a new diet with amazing results only to try it yourself and have it backfire.
+So, why are some diets good for some people – causing the pounds to practically fall off – while others' bodies reject the same diet?

-A perfect example of this is how some people are rapidly and safely losing weight on the ketogenic diet, while others are finding it to be harmful to their health.
-There are reports of increased LDL cholesterol levels in some people with the ketogenic diet, which is an important marker for a greater risk of heart disease.
-On the other hand, some studies of the ketogenic diet in obese people found the exact opposite.
-1
+A perfect example of this is how some people are rapidly and safely losing weight on the ketogenic diet while others are finding it to be harmful to their health.
+There are reports of increased LDL cholesterol levels in some people with the ketogenic diet, which is an essential marker for a greater risk of heart disease.
+On the other hand, some studies of the ketogenic diet in obese people found the exact opposite.1

 What is going on here?
-How can the same diet produce such different results in people?
+How can the same diet produce such different results for different people?

+No one diet is perfect for everyone because we each have a gut microbiome as unique as our fingerprint.7 It is our individual microbiomes that dictate our diet requirements.
 Our gut microbes play an important role in digesting everything we eat.
-That’s right – everything you eat is affected by these microorganism living in your gut.
-In turn, these microbes produce: 2
+That's right – everything you eat is affected by the microorganisms living in your gut.
+In turn, these microbes produce:2

 • Vitamins